 - Classroom sessions on laws and regulations, biology, hunting, scouting techniques, and recommended equipment.

-- Field sessions of hands-on hunting in different habitats.
+- Field sessions

 - Range sessions that include practice of shooting techniques and shot placement.